 Pasta is one of the mainstays of American food culture.
-Even though pasta’s history is mainly Italian with its origins being traced back to Asia, the United States consumes nearly 6 billion pounds of pasta every year.
-The average American alone eats approximately 20 lbs. of pasta annually.
-That’s a lot of pasta!
+Even though its history is mainly Italian with its origins being traced back to Asia, the United States consumes nearly 6 billion pounds of it every year.
+The average American alone eats approximately 20 lbs. of pasta annually!

-Why are there so many variations of pasta?
+Why are there so many variations?
 Where did it all come from?
 Let’s get to the bottom of this.

 Pasta Defined From A(ngel Hair) to Z(iti)

-Overall, pasta can be classified into a few different groups including the long pasta group, tube pasta group, soup pasta group, stuffed pasta group, and special shape pasta group.
+Overall, pasta can be classified into a few different groups including the long group, tube group, soup group, stuffed group, and special shape group.

-These groups have a few different varieties of pasta you are most likely familiar with, so we have included some common examples:
+These groups have a few different varieties you are most likely familiar with, so we have included some common examples:

-- Long pasta can be described fairly obviously by it’s thin and lengthy features.
-Common types of long pasta include angel hair, fettuccine, linguine, and spaghetti.
+- Long: can be described fairly obviously by it’s thin and lengthy features.
+Common types include angel hair, fettuccine, linguine, and spaghetti.

-- Tube pasta is any pasta that is hollow through the center, forming a tube.
+- Tube: is any pasta that is hollow through the center, forming a tube.
 Some tubes are long and narrow while others are short and wide.
-Common types of tube pasta include elbow macaroni, penne, rigatoni, and ziti
+Common types include elbow macaroni, penne, rigatoni, and ziti

-- Soup pasta consists of shapes that range from small to very tiny.
+- Soup: consists of shapes that range from small to very tiny.
 They are typically used in lighter soups.
-A few kinds of soup pasta include alphabets (it’s seriously a type of pasta!), orzo, and pastina.
+A few kinds examples include alphabets (seriously!), orzo, and pastina.

-- Stuffed pasta can be filled with a variety of different fillings, including meat, cheese, and vegetables.
-Common types of stuffed pasta can include ravioli, shells, and tortellini.
+- Stuffed: can be filled with a variety of different fillings, including meat, cheese, and vegetables.
+Common types can include ravioli, shells, and tortellini.

-- Special shape pasta is a type of pasta that doesn’t fit into any of the above categories.
+- Special shape: is a type of pasta that doesn’t fit into any of the above categories.
 The noodles can be a variety of different shapes, including spirals or bowties.
-Common types of special-shaped pasta can include cappelletti, egg noodles, farfalle, and rotelle.
+Common types can include cappelletti, egg noodles, farfalle, and rotelle.

 As you can see, we did not give you a list of 350 different kinds of noodles.
 Your brain would have become as tangled as spaghetti sitting on your plate.
 So, to the question finally, why are there so many kinds of pasta?